sabia-group/How-Tos/docs/source/neb/neb-with-ase.rst

 Launcher scripts
 ================

 There are several ways to configure how the calculator gets launched.
-I recommend manually instantiating a "profiler":
+I recommend manually instantiating a "profile":

 .. code:: python